Financial Panics and Bank Runs Before Deposit Insurance

 Before the advent of deposit insurance in 1933, the United States had experienced many booms and busts that were largely created by banks.
 Financial panics often accompanied or followed busts, resulting in bank runs that worsened the economy.
 While the details of these financial panics differed with each incident, the fundamental problems that gave rise to them are few and easy to understand.

 People put their money in the bank to keep it safe and to provide payment services.
 However, no one would put their money in the bank if they could not withdraw it on demand.
-However, since only a small fraction of a bank's total reserves were needed for withdrawals most of the time, banks could lend out most of its money to earn income—what is known today as fractional reserve banking.
+However, since only a small fraction of a bank's total reserves were needed for withdrawals most of the time, banks could also practice fractional reserve banking, lending out more money than what it possessed to earn income.

 However, if the bank's customers had any doubt about its financial stability, they would run to the bank to better their chances of being able to withdraw their money—otherwise they would lose it.
 They would run because banks had a first-come, first-serve policy.
 The bank would allow depositors to withdraw their money until the bank ran out of funds.
 After that, the bank would close, causing everyone else to lose their money.